Jared284/security-portfolio/labs/03-cloud-security-monitoring/05-detection-engineering/README.md

 The goal of this phase was to convert raw security telemetry into measurable detection signals that could be monitored and later used for alerting.

-For this part of the lab, I focused on two different detection paths:
+For this part of the lab, I focused on three different detection paths:

 1. **Host-side detection** for repeated invalid-user SSH login attempts on the EC2 monitoring host
 2. **Cloud-side detection** for AWS security group ingress rule removal events recorded in CloudTrail
+3. **Cloud-side detection** for AWS security group ingress rule addition events recorded in CloudTrail

 Together, these detections demonstrate monitoring across both host-level and cloud control-plane telemetry.

 ## Detection Scope

-This phase now includes two detection types:
+This phase now includes three detection types:

 - **Host-based detection:** repeated `Invalid user` SSH authentication activity
 - **CloudTrail-based detection:** `RevokeSecurityGroupIngress` control-plane events
+- **CloudTrail-based detection:** `AuthorizeSecurityGroupIngress` control-plane events

 This matters because the lab is designed to show visibility across two different layers: